 ENNVEE.COM Listed by clop Ransomware Group

-On November 13, 2025, the ransomware group Clop added ennvee.com to its public leak site, confirming that internal files had been exfiltrated from the global IT consulting firm during a ransomware attack.
+On November 13, 2025, the ransomware group Clop added ennvee.com to its public leak site, claiming that internal files had been exfiltrated from the global IT consulting firm during a ransomware attack.
 ENNVEE provides application development, ERP and CRM implementations, and system integration services to businesses worldwide.
 While the exact number of individuals affected remains unknown, any customer, employee, vendor, or partner whose personal or financial records passed through ENNVEE’s systems could now have that information in the hands of criminals.

 Public reporting indicates that Clop exfiltrated internal files from ENNVEE before encrypting systems or demanding ransom.
 The data has been listed on the group’s dark-web leak site, which is accessible only via Tor.
 Available reporting describes the exposed material as internal documents rather than a structured database of customer records, yet such dumps frequently contain spreadsheets with names, contact details, contracts, and project-related personal information.
 No confirmed count of records or specific data fields has been published.
 The listing appeared on November 13, 2025, and Clop’s standard practice is to give victims a short window to negotiate before releasing more files or selling the archive.